pagopa/azure-pipeline-templates/templates/node-github-release/README.md

 # Node Github Release template

-Opinionate sequence of steps to mark a new release of a Nodejs project hosted on a Github repository.
+Opinionated sequence of steps to mark a new release of a Nodejs project hosted on a Github repository.
 It does the following:

 1. checkout a given release branch (usually `master`)
 1. bump the version according to a given [SemVer](https://semver.org/) option (`major`, `minor` or `patch`)